ktyagi12/Projects/FakeNewsDetection/README.md

 # FAKE NEWS DETECTION

+Project completed as a part of Proof of Concept (PoC) for TIBCO Data Science Traning series.

 **AIM:** To detect the fake news out of a whole group of news.

 **PROGRAMMING LANGUAGE USED:** Python 3.x